staffing and structure healthy vs stuck

 Why is it such a struggle for churches to have teams that are both healthy and high performing?
 We usually find it is because of one of these three reasons:

-1. Personal wiring: some leaders are naturally more nurturing toward teammates while others are more driven.
+1. Personal wiring: Some leaders are naturally more nurturing toward teammates while others are more driven.

 2. Busyness: The ministry whirlwind rules the day.